PhillipWeidenhubler/Philly-s-RTS-Toolkit/next-gen/frontend/app/README.md

 npm run build   # emit production bundle to dist/
 ```

-The C# WebView will eventually load the `dist/` output.
-During development you can attach the WebView to the dev server or use the static `frontend/legacy` copy for comparison.
+The C# WebView loads the built `dist/` output.
+During development you can attach the WebView to the Vite dev server, but production builds always come from `dist/`.

 ### Host Bridge
 The placeholder `src/main.ts` illustrates how to talk to the WebView host via `window.chrome.webview.postMessage`.
 The desktop app responds to: